-Let's all pause and appreciate the fact that there was a donut on the menu for lunch this day.
+Let's all pause and appreciate that there was a donut on the menu for lunch this day.
 And certainly one of the fanciest donuts I've ever eaten.

 The next course was Kino clams with "hoja santa" and sherry.
 It was paired with white almond juice.

 The catch of the day was sea bass, served with a perfectly cooked farm fresh egg.

 I love the simple yet elegant presentation.
 The dish was paired with green seaweed juice.

 Not pictured is the handsome steak knife in a leather sheath I was provided.

 Onion for dessert?
 Why not!
 This creative combination of onion, caramel, and salted yogurt ice cream was a delight to devour.